How to Create a Weekly Workout Plan for Women (Free Template)

 Should women do cardio or weights first?

-Do weights first when energy is highest, then finish with 15-20 minutes of cardio for fat burning.
+Do weights first when energy is highest, then finish with 15-20 minutes of cardio for additional conditioning.

 Ready to transform your body?

-Join 279+ Moroccan women on W.ALLfit.
-Guided workouts by WahibaFit, Moroccan recipes, calorie & water tracking — all in one app.
+Join Moroccan women on W.ALLfit.
+Guided workouts by WahibaFit, Moroccan and international recipes, calorie & water tracking — all in one app.